The GroundTruth Project

 MAKE A DONATION

-An initiative of GroundTruth, Report for America matched 300 journalists with 200+ news organizations across 49 states, Puerto Rico, Guam and Washington, D.C. in 2021.
-Each is focused on a critical coverage gap within their local community.
+Report for America has created more than 600 local reporting positions with more than 300 news organizations across all 50 states, Puerto Rico, Guam and Washington, D.C. since 2017.
+Each is focused on a critical coverage gap within their local community, with an emphasis on impact and sustainability.
 LEARN MORE

-© 2023 The GroundTruth Project
+© 2026 The GroundTruth Project

 Website by Web Publisher PRO